 When Are Scholarships Taxable?
 It Depends on Several Rules

 Scholarships and grants are normally tax-free, which is good news if the school of your dreams is tossing a bit of cash your way.
-However, depending on how much you receive and how it is spent, you could end up having to pay something to the IRS.
+But depending on how much you receive and how it's spent, you could end up having to pay something to the IRS.

-Receiving a scholarship does not have to mean that someone wrote you—or your school—a check for your tuition and fees.
-When schools award scholarships, they typically erase what you owe for the year or semester.
+Receiving a scholarship doesn't necessarily have to mean that someone wrote you—or your school—a big check for your tuition and fees.
+Schools typically "erase" what you owe for the year or for the semester when they award scholarships themselves, as opposed to receiving funds from a third party.
 You effectively attend for free.

 Grants, sometimes called fellowship grants, are intended to pay for a specific area of research or study.
-Pell grants are an exception; they are need-based, and the student’s economic situation is disadvantaged to the point that they would not be able to attend college without this financial help.
+Pell grants are an exception—they're needs-based.
+The student’s economic situation is typically disadvantaged to such an extent that they would not be able to attend college without this financial help.

 Where Are You Going to School?